Chapter 8: Random Encounters

-When their eyes met, Tails saw her crystal blue orbs widened into saucers and her pretty pink lips parted into an O shape.
+When their eyes met, Tails saw her crystal blue orbs widen into saucers, her pretty pink lips parting into an O shape.
 He then noticed her eyes go from his face to the hilt of his sword and then back again.

 “I-I’m sorry,” the Mobian suddenly stammered out as she knelt down to pick up the basket of flowers, her pale, peach-coloured cheeks flushed with embarrassment.
 “Some panicked idiot ran into me and I dropped my basket…” She stood up, brushed some of the lingering dust off of her dress and stared at the fox once more.
-“Um… do you know what happened here?” she asked in a soft, sweet tone.
+“Um… do you know what happened here?” she asked, her voice soft and sweet to the fox’s ears.
 She placed her hands behind her back and started shuffling from side to side, her eyes downcast.
 “I was on this street, minding my own business when the reactor exploded and rocked the whole Sector.”

 Tails felt something stir in his mind as he listened to her speak.
-Something about her felt familiar to him and he couldn’t help but think that he had seen her or heard her voice before in the past.
+Something about her felt familiar to him and he couldn’t help but think that he had seen her or heard her voice before.
 Try as he might, however, he couldn’t remember ever meeting her before tonight.
-He knew that he had to continue onwards to the train leading back to the slums, but a part of him wanted to stay and talk with her.
+He knew that he had to continue onwards, but a part of him wanted to stay and talk with her.
 ‘But… why?’ he wondered, an unsettling feeling bubbling in the pit of his stomach.
 ‘Why do I want to stay for?’

 He was startled back into reality when the woman leaned towards him, her head tilted to the side and her brows creased with worry.
 “Are you alright?” she asked.
 “You kinda zoned out there for a second?”